asyncapi/website/pages/blog/zenwave-asyncapi-code-generator.md

 - Functional Consumer `DoCustomerRequestConsumer`  for Spring Cloud Streams bindings.
 - Business Interface `IDoCustomerRequestConsumerService` you need to implement in order to receive strongly typed messages.

-This Functional Consumer can abstract away different integration patterns like Business Dead Letter Queue and others... depending on how you configure zenwave maven generator.
+This Functional Consumer can abstract away different integration patterns like Business Dead Letter Queue and others... depending on how you configure the Zenwave maven generator.

 **To consume messages you need to implement generated business interface and register it as a Spring bean.**